Scroll down for CHC's SAP Liaison contacts and to view the monthly SAP Newsletters.

 K-12 Student Assistance Program (SAP) Training

-Student Assistance Program: This three-day training is based on the Revised Standards and Competencies re-issued by the Commonwealth of Pennsylvania's Department of Education in 2012.
-Completion of all competency-based activities, including a post-training assignment, results in SAP K-12 certification and receipt of 30 Act 48 hours.
+Student Assistance Program Training: This two-day training is based on the Revised Standards and Competencies re-issued by the Commonwealth of Pennsylvania's Department of Education in 2024.
+Completion of all competency-based activities, including a post-training assignment, results in SAP K-12 certification and receipt of 13 Act 48 hours or 14 Act 45 hours where it applies.